 We know that ETC2+EAC compresses better than ASTC, so it’s useful to consider why this occurs.

 First, the format explicitly splits the RGB (encoded using ETC2) and M (encoded using EAC) data.
-This means the M data is explicitly non-correlated and gets a natural increase in bit rate significance because the EAC data, at 4bpp, is only needing to store a single channel.
+This means the M data is explicitly non-correlated and gets a natural increase in bit rate significance because the EAC data, at 4bpp, is only stores a single channel.
 Also, the bit rate split between the two is fixed.
 This avoids the situation that we get with ASTC where the compressor heuristics can over-assign bits to one at the expense of the other.

 Second, the types of error that ETC2+EAC tends to produce looks more like dither speckle rather than block artifacts.
 This can result in worse PSNR, but as the perceptual impact of this type of error is lower it's often produces a more usable output image.